top of page

 Volunteer Recruitment - A Long-Term process for Short-Term volunteers

 The recruitment and retention of volunteers poses a significant ongoing challenge for our partners, who rely heavily on volunteer assistance.
 The recruitment, training and retention of volunteers on a short-term and long-term basis is a time consuming process that relies heavily on administrative and HR expertise.
 Often operating as a small team, the majority of our partners attention is rightly focused on the day-to-day operations that their beneficiaries depend on.
-From organising distributions of aid to providing medical support, our partners priorities remain the communities they support
+From organising distributions of aid to providing medical support, our partners priorities remain the communities they support.

 The importance of long-term volunteers cannot be overstated.
 They have the opportunity to deeply engage with the charity's mission and beneficiaries, develop specialised skills, and enact sustainable change within the organisation and the communities they serve.
 Yet, our partners are often limited by financial constraints and cannot offer paid positions or internships to volunteers.
 Similarly, most volunteers are unable to financially sustain themselves on a longer-term basis, meaning they cannot commit to extended periods of service.
 As a result, our charity partners struggle to recruit volunteers who are not only passionate about providing support, but are in a position to provide long-term specialised support.
 Without the continuity and dedication that long-term volunteers provide, our partners face ongoing challenges in developing their organisational capacity, implementing sustainable programs, and effectively addressing the needs of the communities they serve.
 If you are able to address this gap, we urge you to apply to volunteer.